Ninja Foodi AG551 Smart XL Grill and Air Fryer – the one appliance you really need (cooking review) - Cybershack

 - Beef/Lamb (rare 50, medium rare 55, medium 60, medium well 65 and well done 70)

-The Ninja will pre-heat and notify when to add food, flip, rest, and end.
+The Ninja will pre-heat and notify when to add food, flip it, rest, and end.
 We have tried it with most of the roasts above, and the temperatures are spot on.

 Australian Review Ninja Foodi AG551 Smart XL Grill and Air Fryer (as of 14 December 2024).